 Publikationer i urval

-Oskarsson, P., Lahiri-Dutt, K., & Wennström, P. (Forthcoming).
-From incremental dispossession to a cumulative land grab: Understanding territorial transformation in India’s North Karanpura coalfield.
+Oskarsson, P., Lahiri-Dutt, K., & Wennström, P. (2019).
+From incremental dispossession to a cumulative land grab: Understanding territorial transformation in India’s North Karanpura coalfield (open access).
 Development and Change.

 Oskarsson, P., & Kindo, N. (2019).
 Coal trafficking: Reworking national energy security via coal transport at the North Karanpura Coalfields, India.
 In R. J. Pijpers & T. H. Eriksen (Eds.), Mining Encounters: Extractive Industries in an overheated world (pp. 121–137).
 Oslo: Pluto Press.